A-N-M-Noor/LazyGo_WRO2025/README.md

 - **Output**: Rush currents at 5V / 5A
 - **Benefits and reason to choose**:
   - The SCT2650 is a near-identical copy of the Texas Instruments TPS54560 chip, efficient design.
-  - Chosen for it's excellent noise free design with multiple capacitors in series, and high current schottkey diode.
+  - Chosen for it's excellent noise free design with multiple capacitors in series, and high current Schottky diode.
-  - There is no overrcurrent protection false-triggering when the servos draw sudden in-rush current.
-This is an issue we had befoer with the Mini 560 Buck converter.
+  - There is no overcurrent protection false-triggering when the servos draw sudden in-rush current.
+This is an issue we had before with the Mini 560 Buck converter.

 ---